 How Are Digital Collages Used?

 You often see digital collages created for advertisements.
-Designers put images together on bright coloured backgrounds to grab people’s attention.
+Designers put images together on bright colored backgrounds to grab people’s attention.

 Creating birthday or Christmas cards is a fun, practical use for digital collages.
 Or, if you master digital collage art, you can create custom designs.
 Check fabric sizes for pillows, blankets, and clothing.
 Then open a Photoshop document with the exact dimensions.